-WHEREAS, the County and Contractor entered into a Master Services Agreement, effective date August 27, 2014 (Moody's Agreement No. 00030278.0), as amended by Amendment To Master Services Agreement, County contract number CLBU15000002, executed on behalf of the County on June 19, 2015, and Amendment No. 2 To Master Services Agreement, County contract number CLBU19000007, executed on behalf of the County on October 11, 2019 (collectively, the "Original Agreement"), pursuant to which the County and Contractor may agree to Work Orders for financial services related to analyzing sales tax data provided by New York State, as more fully described therein (the "Services"); and
+WHEREAS, the County and Contractor entered into a Master Services Agreement, effective date August 27, 2014 (Moody's Agreement No. 00030278.0), as amended by Amendment To Master Services Agreement, County contract number CLBU15000002, executed on behalf of the County on June 19, 2015, Amendment No. 2 To Master Services Agreement, County contract number CLBU19000007, executed on behalf of the County on October 11, 2019 and Amendment No. 3 To Master Services Agreement, County contract number CLBU2000001, executed on behalf of the County on July 29, 2022 (collectively, the "Original Agreement"), pursuant to which the County and Contractor may agree to Work Orders for financial services related to analyzing sales tax data provided by New York State, as more fully described therein (the "Services"); and